-What to do: Use artificial tears to lubricate your eyes and ease dryness.
-If you wear contacts, be sure to check the label to make sure the lubricant can be used with contacts.
-Ordinary artificial tears have preservatives that can harm soft contact lenses.
-Also, check with your doctor first to make sure the active ingredients are safe for pregnant women.
+What to do: Use artificial tears to wet your eyes and ease dryness.
+If you wear contacts, check the label to make sure the drops can be used with contacts.
+Some have preservatives that can harm soft contact lenses.
+Also, talk to your doctor first to make sure the ingredients are safe for pregnant women.

-Fluid retention, a common side effect of pregnancy, can change the thickness and shape of the cornea.
-Minor changes in its shape may result in blurry or distorted vision.
-Fortunately, these changes usually go away after pregnancy or after you stop breast feeding.
+Many pregnant women retain fluids.
+This common side effect can change the thickness and shape of your cornea.
+That can lead to distorted vision.
+These changes usually go away after delivery or after you stop breastfeeding.

-What to do: If you experience any of these vision symptoms, call your doctor immediately or go to the emergency room.
-Preeclampsia can progress rapidly and cause bleeding problems and other serious complications.
+What to do: If you have any of these symptoms, call your doctor ASAP or go to the ER.
+Preeclampsia can progress rapidly and cause bleeding and other serious problems.

-High blood sugar levels associated with diabetes can damage the small blood vessels that supply the retina of the eye.
-The risk of damage goes up during pregnancy.
-A temporary form of diabetes that sometimes occurs during pregnancy, called gestational diabetes, can also cause blurred vision.
+High blood sugar levels linked to diabetes can damage the small blood vessels that supply your retina.
+The chances go up as your pregnancy progresses.
+A temporary form of diabetes that sometimes affects moms-to-be, called gestational diabetes, can also cause blurred vision.